-Recoupment of any Medicaid payments made prior to discovery of a recipient's Medicare eligibility is routinely handled by Health Management Systems (HMS), a TPL collections contractor.
-This private company is contracted by DHH to review payments and recoup any payment issued as Medicaid being the primary payer when the recipient had Medicare or private insurance.
+Recoupment of any Medicaid payments made prior to discovery of a recipient's Medicare eligibility is routinely handled by the fiscal intermediary (FI) and HMS.
+Based on the information provided by LDH and the data from CMS with regard to Medicare retro-eligibility, the FI initiates a quarterly Medicare recoupment.
+HMS utilizes the same information and bills for any additional claims that they have identified.
 HMS identifies these claims and notifies the provider via letter with an attached claim report of Medicaid recipients whose claims paid as Medicaid primary when other resources were available.

 One week after the letter is mailed; the provider is contacted to verify receipt of the letter, answer questions, and discuss documentation.
-The providers are allowed approximately 60 days to bill Medicare or the private insurance company.
+The providers are allowed approximately 30 days to bill Medicare.
 Ten days prior to date of recoupment, the provider will again be contacted by HMS to ensure that they understood the requirements and timeframes.
-At the end of the 60 days, information is sent to the FI to recoup the payments.
+At the end of the 30 days, information is sent to the FI to recoup the payments.